bapfeld/all_repri/README.md

 # all_repri
-This extension is meant to take all items in a todo.txt file that have a priority level and reprioritize them all at once.
+This extension is meant to take all items in a todo.txt file that have a priority level and re-prioritize them all at once.
 Default is to move everything up one level, but function takes argument to specify number of levels and whether shift is up or down in priority.

 To move a function down in priority, simply use a negative integer.

 If items are already prioritized A, they will maintain the A priority status if shift is upward.
 If items are already prioritized Z, they will maintain Z priority status if shift is downward.
-Items cannot be prioritized beyond these bounds (i.e. a 2 level shift for a (B) priority item will only change it one level to (A) priority.
+Items cannot be prioritized beyond these bounds (i.e.a 2 level shift for a (B) priority item will only change it one level to (A) priority.

 Items that have no priority will stay unprioritized.